-1. The times, places and manner of holding elections for Senators and Representatives shall be prescribed in each State by the Legislature thereof, subject to the provisions of this Constitution; but the Congress may, at any time, by law make or alter such regulations, except as to the times and places of choosreedings, punish its members for disorderly behavior, ad, with the concurrence of two-thirds of the whole
+1. The times, places and manner of holding elections for Senators and Representatives shall be pre soribed in each State by the Legislature thereof, subject to the provisions of this Constitution; but the Congress may, at any time, by law make or alter such regulations, except us to the times and places of choosing Senators.

-27 The Congress shall assemble at least once in every year; and such meeting shall be on the first Monday in December, unless they shall, by law, appoint a different tweefifth of those present, be entered on the journal.
-4. Neither House, during the session of Congress, shall, without the consent of the other, adjourn for more than three days, nor to any other place than that n which the two Houses shall be sitting.
+2. The Congress shall assemble at least once in every year; and such meeting shall be on the first Monday in December, unless they shall, by law, appoint a different

-1. Each Hou e shall be the judge of the elections, returns and qualifications of its own members, and a majority of each shall constitute a quarum to do business; but a smaller number may adjourn from day to lay, and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide.
-Each House may determine the rules of its pro-
+Section 5. .
+Each Hou e shall be the judge of the elections, refurns and qualifications of its own members, and a majority of each shall constitute a quorum todo business; but a smaller number may adjourn from day to lay, and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide